-The biggest difference between sleeve and a folio is that the sleeve it used when transporting or storing your iPad but not when you're using it.
+The biggest difference between a sleeve and a folio is that the sleeve is used when transporting or storing your iPad but not when you're using it.
 With a folio, you can fold the case out and prop up the screen to watch a movie.
-With a sleeve, when you take the iPad out, it's a naked as it was when you first took it out of the box.
+With a sleeve, when you take the iPad out, it's as naked as it was when you first took it out of the box.

 Higher quality sleeves tend to offer better protection than most folios do.
-This is due to the fact that many folio designs do not protect three of the side edges.
+This is because many folio designs do not protect three of the side edges.
 Moreover, some sleeves are designed to work with other iPad accessories such as Apple Smart Keyboard.

 3. iPad Back Covers

 One of the most cost-effective accessories to protect your iPad is a back cover.
 But even here you have to know what you're buying.
-These covers which, as the name implies, protects the rear aluminum panel only.
-They come in three basic types of materials, hard plastic, silicone and what feels like a hybrid of the two, a pliable polymer material.
+These covers, as the name implies, protect the rear aluminum panel only.
+They come in three basic types of materials, hard plastic, silicone, and what feels like a hybrid of the two, a pliable polymer material.

 The same can be said for the hard plastic versions.
 They're great when you first clip them on but there's a dirty little secret to hard plastic cases.
-There designed in a static environment, not under load.
-When you clip them to your Apple tablet, the go under tension and compression.
+They're designed in a static environment, not under load.
+When you clip them to your Apple tablet, they go under tension and compression.